 UMass WorldWide enables access by a variety of audiences to information about what the campus is doing in the local, regional, national, and global communities.
 It easy to navigate and allows faculty and staff to add or edit their respective programs.
-Use the simple Search feature to query all fields at once or use the Advanced Search feature to search specifically by any field: program name, description, type, impact area, or community partner, and then export their data into an Excel spreadsheet for use by other word processing or database programs.
-There is also a map that users can browse which will visually show the reach the campus has world-wide.
+Use the simple Search feature to query all fields at once or use the Custom Search feature to search specifically by any field: program name, description, type, impact area, or community partner, and then export their data into an Excel spreadsheet for use by other word processing or database programs.

 With WorldWide, users can: